The knee is one of the body parts most commonly affected by degenerative arthritis, also known as osteoarthritis and wear-and-tear arthritis.

 - Weight loss

 Your weight puts pressure on your knees.
 Thus, losing weight is beneficial to increase your chances of managing osteoarthritis properly.
-If you are considering knee replacement surgery, getting rid of extra pounds will also contribute to the success of the surgery.
+If you are considering total knee replacement surgery, getting rid of extra pounds will also contribute to the success of the surgery.

 - Physical therapy and exercise